Walls and asymptotics for Bridgeland stability conditions on 3-folds

 To complete the proof, observe that $F\into E\onto G$ remains a short exact sequence in $\cohb$ at all points inside the $\nu$-wall corresponding to $F$. \end{proof}

 We will see that a similar statement holds for $\beta>\mu(E)$.
-So, for a given $E$, there is at most one actual $\nu$-wall destabilizing it one on each side of the vertical line $\Mu_v$, and then we can reduce the proof of Theorem \ref{a nu sst} to the study of asymptotic $\nuab$-stability along horizontal lines.
-To this end we define:
+So, for a given $E$, there is at most one actual $\nu$-wall destabilizing it on each side of the vertical line $\Mu_v$.
+We can then reduce the proof of Theorem~\ref{a nu sst} to the study of asymptotic $\nuab$-stability along horizontal lines.
+To this end, we define

-\subsection{Asymptotics along $\Lambda_{\oalpha}^-$}
+\subsection{Asymptotics along $\boldsymbol{\Lambda_{\oalpha}^-}$}

-The first part of Theorem \ref{a nu sst} is proved in two separate lemmas.
+The first part of Theorem~\ref{a nu sst} is proved in two separate lemmas.